50 celebrities you might not know are LGTBQ+

 Lil Nas X

 Hailing from a conservative upbringing just outside Atlanta, Georgia, rapper Lil Nas X knew he was going to take the secret of his sexuality to his grave.
-At the age of 19, Lil Nas X became a superstar thanks to his hit “Old town Road.”
+He would later publicly come out as gay on the last day of Pride Month in June 2019.
+At the age of 19, Lil Nas X became a superstar thanks to his hit "Old Town Road."
 His superstardom, he discovered, also made him a hero among the queer community.
 Today, he embraces his role as a representative and icon for LGBTQ+.

 Panic!
 At The Disco frontman Brendon Urie is, as he puts it, attracted to "just people."
 The singer has been an advocate of the LGBTQ+ community and officially came out in 2018 as pansexual.
-He told Pink News, "Yeah, I guess you could qualify me as pansexual because I really don't care," he said, referring to gender.
+Speaking to PAPER Magazine in 2018, Urie stated, "I'm married to a woman and I'm very much in love with her but I'm not opposed to a man because to me, I like a person. [...]
+If a person is great, then a person is great."
+He also told Pink News, "Yeah, I guess you could qualify me as pansexual because I really don't care," he said, referring to gender.
 That same month, he donated $1 million to GLSEN (Gay, Lesbian, and Straight Education Network), which works to create inclusive and safe environments in schools.

 Many fell for Andrew Scott when they got to know him as "the hot priest" in the British comedy series, "Fleabag."
 For Scott, his LGBTQ+ "moment of fame" wasn't about coming out to the masses—he's been out for a while.
+(He first spoke publicly about his sexuality in an interview with The Independent in 2013.)
 What got the media's attention was his distaste at being referred to as, "openly gay."
 He told GQ during an interview, "You're never described as openly gay at a party...'This is my openly gay friend Darren.'
 'She's openly Irish.'
 It implies a defiance I don't feel."